KaitMArms/POOSD-Large-Project/README.md

   - In your browser of choice, search for ```http://localhost:8080``` and view the project from there

 # How To Emulate the IOS & Android Apps
+For the emulation of the iOS and Android Apps there are two different pathways depending on which platform you're building for.

+For iOS:

+For Android: